UnderLogic/toml-serialization/Documentation~/src/deserialization-rules/field-selection.md

 ## Excluding Fields

-If you wish to exclude a field from being serialized, you can mark it with the `NonSerialized` attribute.
+If you wish to exclude a field from being deserialized, you can mark it with the `NonSerialized` attribute.
-It will not be serialized, and will not appear in the output TOML.
+It will not be deserialized, and will not be modified.